opendilab/LMDrive/README.md

 ## News

+- [01/25] We uploaded our models to [openxlab](https://openxlab.org.cn/models/detail/deepcs233/LMDrive)
 - [01/23] We gived a talk at [ZhiDongXi(智东西)](https://wqpoq.xetslk.com/sl/3D1aRZ)
 - [01/20] We uploaded our dataset to [openxlab](https://openxlab.org.cn/datasets/deepcs233/LMDrive)
 - [12/21] We released our project website [here](https://hao-shao.com/projects/lmdrive.html)